bakkbone/bakkbone-florist-companion/README.md

 ### Plugin Compatibility

 * Creates input masks for the [Gravity Forms](https://rocketgenius.pxf.io/bakkbone) "Telephone" field for Australian phone number formats _(affiliate link)_
+* Creates an Australian address format for the [Gravity Forms](https://rocketgenius.pxf.io/bakkbone) Address field _(affiliate link)_
 * Re-words the descriptions of fields on [WooCommerce Address Book](https://wordpress.org/plugins/woo-address-book/) features
+* Provides compatibility in PDF invoices/worksheets for Product Add-Ons from [Booster for WooCommerce](https://booster.io/buy-booster?campaign=bkf&btr=bakkbone) _(affiliate link)_

 ### Localisation

-* Rename fields on frontend to match Australian/Commonwealth address standards (eg. "Suburb" instead of "City", "Postcode" instead of "Zip")
+* Rename fields on frontend to match local address standards (eg. "Suburb" instead of "City", "Postcode" instead of "sip")
-* Or, rename the same fields however suits your business
 * Option to change heading on Cart Cross-sells section
 * Option to change the text displayed when no valid delivery method is available based on recipient address

+### Order Notifier

+* Optional feature to play a sound when new orders arrive
+* Choose from 9 possible sounds for your alert

 ### Tweaks

 * Rename "shipping" to "delivery"
 * Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)
 * Option to display product "short description" in archive listings
-* Option to disable the "Order Comments" freetext field at checkout